jracp/FuzzyRoughShuffledFrog/README.md

 3. To improve its performance one can use `-O1` or `-O2` or `-O3`

 ## Run
-To run the program use `./SFLA /Data/{a dataset name}OK.csv {number of acceptable stalled} {number of threads} {maximum iteration}`
+To run the program use `./SFLA /Data/{a dataset name}OK.csv {maximum number of stalled} {number of threads} {maximum iteration}`
+For instance, run the code for Breast Tissue dataset with maximum three stall situations, four threads for 10 times, it should be run using: `./SFLA /Data/BreastTissueOK.csv 3 4 10`

-All datasets are stored in *Data* folder and originally adopted from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php)
+All datasets are stored in *Data* folder and originally adopted from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
+The one with OK in their names are those

 ## Note
-Datasets should have no column and/or row names, and the class values should be all numeric
+Datasets end with *OK.csv* in their names should have no column and/or row names, and the class values should be numeric and sorted in ascending order.
+The ones ending with *W.csv* should have columns name and the class values should be alphabetical.